o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/shader-resource-groups.md

 ### SRG Semantics (ShaderResourceGroupSemantic)
-An SRG Semantic provides meta-data for the SRG that is reflected for the AssetBuilder.
+An SRG Semantic provides meta-data for the SRG that is reflected to the Atom Asset Builder.
 SRG semantics contain the attributes, **FrequencyId** and **ShaderVariantFallback**.
 #### FrequencyId
 The `FrequencyId` attribute contains a value that indicates a specific frequency in which that SRG changes.
 A lower value indicates higher priority, while a higher value indicates lower priority.
 Logically, each SRG is a shader resource data mapped per frequency.
 For example, once every time the scene changes (PerScene), the view changes (PerView), the material changes (PerMaterial), and the geometry changes (PerObject).
 #### **ShaderVariantFallback**